-Under a February 2015 exclusive license agreement for BENDEKA, a subsidiary of Teva Pharmaceutical Industries, Ltd. is responsible for all U.S. commercial activities for the product including promotion and distribution.
-BENDEKA was launched by Teva in late January 2016.
-As previously announced, Eagle receives a 20% royalty on Teva's sales of BENDEKA.
+Under a February 2015 exclusive license agreement for BENDEKA, Teva Pharmaceutical Industries, Ltd. is responsible for all U.S. commercial activities for the product including promotion and distribution.
+BENDEKA was launched by Teva in late January 2016 and now is the most used bendamustine product.